archivist/archivist/README.md

 Archivist Reader was developed to present interviews in the best possible way.
 It makes possible exploring linked resources without losing the place in the interview.
 You can jump straight to the media source in that places where editors placed timecodes, so you can read and listen or watch the original record.
 Again without losing position in the text.
 All resources (locations, persons, etc.) have links to the [resource browser], so you can see a full description of locations and persons etc. as well as access all interviews where a specific entity was mentioned.
 You can also see every location on a map using our [map browser]().

+Topics panel contains index like computed tree of used in concrete interviews subjects.
+You can click on each subject or entity and see where it mentioned inside of the document, e.g. it will hightlight exact fragments of text, scrollbar hightlighting will help you to understand where other fragemnts located.

 Archivist Reader designed to play videos from [Vimeo online video platform](https://vimeo.com).
 It uses [Vimeo JS API library Froogaloop](https://github.com/vimeo/player-api/tree/master/javascript) for easiest video control.
 For playing audio files Reader use [jPlayer library](https://github.com/happyworm/jPlayer).
 You will need to upload audio files to your [media server]() in two formats (mp3, ogg) to cover most of the modern browsers compability.